Factual0367/TabStop/README.md

-**TabStop** is a lightweight and efficient application built with Go and Fyne.
+**TabStop** is a lightweight app built with Go and Fyne.
 It allows you to search for songs or bands and download Guitar Pro tabs directly from [Songsterr](https://www.songsterr.com).

 <sub>
 <p align='center'><img  src="assets/screenshot.png" height="500" width="auto"></p>